Monthly Archives: July 2020

 Prospect Harbor Lighthouse View Across Harbor

-The keeper’s quarters is used for navy personnel, where it is called Gull Cottage.
-A former light keeper’s ghost is said to haunt Gull Cottage, which some call Captain Salty.
-Over the years, some who have stayed at the keeper’s quarters have mentioned some frequent paranormal activity.
-It seems that a small statue of a sea captain, located out of reach on a high ledge at the top of the stairs, is consistently being moved to face the stairs one time, then the occupants will notice the statue was moved to face the sea another time.
+It seems that a small statue of a sea captain, located out of reach on a high ledge at the top of the stairs, is consistently being moved to face the stairs one time, and then the occupants will notice the statue was moved to face the sea another time.
 Some guests have claimed to see a ghost-like figure at night, while others report smelling tobacco smoke when no one is smoking, doors opening and closing, lights going on and off, and other odd occurrences.

 Heading Out to Northern Acadia National Park